 Staff and Board

-Ms. Massalha holds a B.A. in Political Science from the Hebrew University in Jerusalem.
-She has been working at I’lam since its inception.
+Ms. Massalha holds a B.A. in Political Science from the Hebrew University in Jerusalem and has been working at I’lam since its inception.
 Ms. Massalha manages I'lam's staff and supervises its operations.
 She is responsible for the implementation of the center's programs, projects and activity promotion.
-In the past Massalha has worked as producer at Hebrew University’s radio station, taught political science at a high school in Dabburiyeh, and worked as a researcher for the documentary film Dancing Arabs.
+In the past, Ms. Massalha has worked as producer at Hebrew University’s radio station, taught political science at a high school in Daburiyya and worked as a researcher for the documentary film Dancing Arabs.
 Massalha’s work for I’lam’s Hebrew Media Project has contributed to an increase in coverage of Arab society in Israeli media.

 The board consists of seven members who meet once a month.
 The Board defines the policy of the Audit Committee, strategizes and plans I’lam’s programming in coordination with the staff, evaluates the development and implementation of the projects, discusses problems, and assures that the policies of the Audit Committee are implemented in accordance to the guidelines.Current board members include:

-Mr. Anton Shalhat, editor of Al-Madar.
+Mr. Anton Shalhat, editor at Al-Madar.